-This process is managed by the People Connect team as the DRI, in partnership with Total Rewards.
+This process is managed by the People Connect team as the DRI.
 For any questions not addressed below, please email people-connect@gitlab.com.

 Generally, team members may live or work outside their permanent residence for an aggregate amount of 183 days (6 months) per year.
 However, the amount does depend on the particular country (or state) and what it considers to be a "resident" for tax purposes, as well as what it considers the tax year.
 If you are not sure about the aggregate amount allowed by the country or state where you are visiting, you should check with your personal tax advisor.
 If you believe you or a team member you manage is at risk of exceeding (or has already exceeded) the aggregate amount of 183 days (6 months) (or less in certain countries), you must contact the People group immediately.

-Having team members for 6 months or more working outside of their contractual location poses potential tax liability for both the business and the team member.
-For this reason, it is of utmost importance to communicate transparently and promptly with the People Team.
+Having team members for 6 months or more working outside of their contractual location poses potential tax liability for both GitLab and the team member.
+For this reason, it is important to communicate transparently and promptly with the People Team.

 If you are not changing your permanent location (where you maintain permanent residency), but instead are traveling to different locations over a period of time, you are responsible for maintaining your health insurance, visas, and any other item directly relating to your travel.